authorjapps/hello-kafka-stream-testing/README.md

 # Kafka Testing Hello World examples

-Visit the README file of [zerocode-tdd](https://github.com/authorjapps/zerocode) for declarative style testing and many flavours of [HelloWorld samples](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world-).
+This repo used open-source lib [zerocode-tdd](https://github.com/authorjapps/zerocode) for declarative style testing.
+Many flavours of [HelloWorld samples](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world-) are available to clone and run.

+> _Please make sure you bring up [Kafka in a Docker](https://github.com/authorjapps/zerocode-docker-factory/wiki/Docker-container-for-Kafka-and-Schema-Registry) prior to running the tests._

-Let's learn about most simple and efficient way to test Kafka Streaming e.g. Read/Write during HBase/Hadoop BigData store or any other Data Pipe Lines or Micro-Services involving REST as well as Kafka.
+Let's learn about most simple and efficient way to test Kafka testing needed during e.g. Micro-Services involving REST and Kafka, Read/Write during HBase/Hadoop BigData store or any other Data Pipe Lines.

 <details>
   <summary>Try-at-home examples and much more(click to exapnd)</summary>